-The Bowling Green Civic Assembly consists of three phases.
-The survey, or Virtual Town Hall, takes place over the course of a week on the website of the local daily news.
-The results of the Virtual Town Hall will then structure the agenda for a large public forum--a traditional Town Hall meeting with local elected and community leaders.
-The following day, a small Community Workshop will connect participants with local civic groups working on issues surfaced in the survey.
-Our local partners on this initiative include the Bowling Green Daily News and media consultant Sam Ford.
+The Bowling Green Civic Assembly consisted of three phases.
+The survey, or Virtual Town Hall, took place over the course of a week on the website of the local daily news.
+The results of the Virtual Town Hall then structured the agenda for a large public forum--a traditional Town Hall meeting with local elected and community leaders.
+The following day, a small Community Workshop connected participants with local civic groups working on issues surfaced in the survey.
+Our local partners on this initiative included the Bowling Green Daily News and media consultant Sam Ford.

 American Press Institute: "How a culture of listening strengthens reporting and relationships," by Cole Goins (September 4, 2018)